New York University

 Student Musicians Join Prague Parade

 The Roztoky Masopust celebration, one of the traditional Czech festivals marking the start of Lent, is renowned for its music, giant puppets, and folk traditions.
 This year, about a dozen student musicians took the train out to the Prague suburbs to perform there, after preparing with two rehearsals organized by music ethnologist and music history instructor Matěj Kratochvíl.
-The ensemble learned a couple of Czech folks songs to perform at the start of the festival and during the parade itself.
+The ensemble learned a couple of Czech folk songs to perform at the start of the festival and during the parade itself.

 Envision Yourself Here